 - Grasp what it means to live a four-square life

-Strategic Thinking and Creative Problem-Solving
+Strategic Thinking and Execution

 In business, as in life, there are always problems.
 The challenge is to accurately identify the root cause of an issue in order to creatively solve the correct one, which saves time, money, and frustration.

-In the Strategic Thinking and Creative Problem-Solving segment of the three-part Leading in the Academic Enterprise® series, you will discuss strategies and challenges for successful problem solving, as a leader, an individual, and as a team.
+In the Strategic Thinking and Execution segment of the three-part Leading in the Academic Enterprise® series, you will discuss strategies and challenges for successful problem solving, as a leader, an individual, and as a team.
 On day one, using case studies, explore tools to systematically undergo problem identification and resolution processes.
 You will learn how to diagnose the core problem while avoiding potential traps that can derail achieving the optimum solution.

 The focus of day two is creativity and the incorporation of strategic thinking.
 You will explore the creative process while learning how to strengthen your understanding and competence by using team exercises.
 Once you have a firmer comprehension on methods for encouraging creativity, you will merge all that you have learned into a comprehensive strategy for problem identification and creative resolution.